 You need to avoid putting any type of pressure on your buttocks for at least several weeks after surgery, or this could compromise your results.

-One of the most important and impactful things you can do after Brazilian butt lift surgery in order to maintain your results is to maintain your body weight.
+One of the most important and impactful things you can do after Brazilian butt lift surgery in order to maintain your results is to maintain a healthy lifestyle and your body weight.
 Here’s why:

-Every person is born with a certain number of fat cells.
-If you have liposuction performed, a certain number of fat cells are permanently removed from your body (and they won’t grow back).
+Every person is born with a certain amount of excess fat.
+If you have liposuction performed, a certain number of remove excess fat cells are permanently removed from your body (and they won’t grow back).
 But some fat cells will always remain — even where liposuction is performed.

-On your buttocks and hip areas, you will naturally be receiving additional fat cells during your BBL fat transfer surgery.
-These cells are ultimately going to act like any other fat cells you’ve ever had in your body.
+On your buttocks and hip areas, you will naturally be receiving additional cells during your Brazilian Butt lift surgery.
+These cells are ultimately going to act like any other cells you’ve ever had in the fat tissue in your body.
 If you gain weight (i.e., if you consume more calories than your body needs), each of the fat cells is going to expand.
 And your buttocks will expand in size.
 Even areas where you had liposuction will expand in size.